Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Data

 \subsection{Image Data}

-We collected three different sets of images: \begin{enumerate} \item \textbf{The participant-facing images (OpenAI API endpoint):} The image shown to the participant during the experiment, generated by the model they were assigned to using the prompt they submitted.
-These images were generated from December 12-19, 2023. \item \textbf{Post-hoc resampled images (Azure OpenAI endpoint):} For any given prompt, the output of the text-to-image model is stochastic.
-To better approximate the expected image from a given prompt, we generated 20 additional images for each prompt after the experiment concluded.
+We collected three different sets of images: \begin{enumerate} \item \textbf{The participant-facing images (image replication experiment and logo generation experiment):} These images were created directly by the participants, generated by the model to which they were randomly assigned using the prompt they submitted.
+For the image replication experiment, these were generated from December 12 to December 19, 2023.
+For the logo generation experiment, these were generated from June 30 to July 1, 2025. \item \textbf{Post-hoc resampled images (image replication experiment only):} For any given prompt, the output of the text-to-image model is stochastic.
+To better approximate the expected image from a given prompt, we generated 20 additional images for each prompt after the image replication experiment concluded.
 We provide full details on this procedure in Section~\ref{sec:methods}.
-These images were generated from December 26, 2023 - January 27, 2024.
+These images were generated from December 26, 2023 to January 27, 2024.
 These images are not used for analyses presented in the main text, but were used for other pre-registered analyses.
-These additional analyses are discussed in Section \ref{sec:pre-reg}. \item \textbf{Post-hoc replayed images (Azure OpenAI endpoint):} To decompose our overall effects into model and prompting effects, we generated ``counterfactual images'' for each prompt written under the DALL-E 2 and DALL-E 3 (Verbatim) treatments.
+These additional analyses are discussed in Section \ref{sec:pre-reg}. \item \textbf{Post-hoc replayed images (image replication experiment and logo generation experiment):} For both experiments, to decompose our overall effects into model and prompting effects, we generated ``counterfactual images'' for each prompt written under the DALL-E 2 and DALL-E 3 (Verbatim) treatments.
 In other words, we submitted all prompts written under both the DALL-E 2 and DALL-E 3 (Verbatim) treatments to both the DALL-E 2 and DALL-E 3 (Verbatim) endpoints.

-Similarly to the resampling procedure outlined above, we generated 10 images per prompt per model: we generated a single replay for each prompt-model pair from March 16-18, 2024, and then, to increase power, generated the replications for these replay images from June 14-27, 2024.
+For the image replication experiment, similar to the resampling procedure outlined above, we generated 10 images per prompt per model: we generated a single replay for each prompt-model pair from March 16 to 18, 2024, and then, to increase power, generated the replications for these replay images from June 14 to 27, 2024.
 This replay process produced a total of 20 images per prompt---10 under the original model, 10 under the counterfactual model.
 We re-submitted prompts to their original model to account for potential model drift, as this exploratory analysis was conducted multiple months after our initial data collection.
-For consistency, this replay data is used throughout the main text of our paper. \end{enumerate}
+For consistency, this replay data is used throughout the main text of our paper.